intel-analytics/ipex-llm/docs/mddocs/Quickstart/llamacpp_portable_zip_gpu_quickstart.md

 See https://github.com/intel/ipex-llm/blob/main/docs/mddocs/Overview/KeyFeatures/multi_gpus_selection.md for details.
 Exiting.
 ```
 Because the GPUs are not the same, the jobs will be allocated according to device's memory.
 Upon example, the iGPU(Intel UHD Graphics 770) will get 2/3 of the computing tasks.
 The performance will be quit bad.
 So disable the iGPU will can get the best performance.
-Visit [Multi-GPUs usage][def] for details.
+Visit [Multi-GPUs usage](#multi-gpus-usage) for details.
 If you still want to disable this check, you can run `set SYCL_DEVICE_CHECK=0`.

 ### Multi-GPUs usage